briantdavis/EAS_BBB_DataAcquisition/README.md

 # Eagle Aero Sport BeagleBone Black
 # Data Acquistion System

-This REPO is intended to be extracted into a folder /EAS on the beaglbone black.
+This REPO is intended to be extracted into a folder /EAS on the beaglebone black.

 Contains code C++ compiled directly on the BBB, using the debian GCC tool chain.